-The COMPASS Journey is a self-directed program in personal finances for senior pastors and associate pastors to assist them in managing their own family finances and to empower them to model and teach biblical financial stewardship.
+The COMPASS Journey is a self-directed adventure in personal finances for senior pastors and associate pastors to improve their personal financial well-being and to empower them to model and teach biblical financial stewardship.

-The COMPASS Journey also empowers transparent and safe financial conversations between the pastor and spouse, as well as between the pastor and lay leaders.
+The COMPASS Journey empowers transparent and safe financial conversations between the pastor and spouse, as well as between the pastor and lay leaders.
+Part of the Journey process also involves stewardship training for the church, helping laity improve their own financial well-being and generosity.

 A Cooperative Effort